liferay/liferay-screens/android/documentation/screenlet_creation.md

 }
 ```

-Your new module will also have to add all the dependencies to its build.gradle file needed to override the existing screenlets or creating new ones.
-This usually means that it needs to add liferay-screens and the viewsets you are currently using, like this:
+Your module also needs the dependencies required to override the existing screenlets or create new ones.
+This usually means that you need to add Liferay Screens and the view sets you currently use as dependencies.
+To do so, add the following `compile` statement to the `dependencies` in your `build.gradle` file:

 ```groovy
 dependencies {